jfhbrook/jfhbrook.github.io/_posts/2010-08-04-node-the-supervisor.md

 The tools Node supplies for managing processes makes it really easy to not merely create yet another process supervision framework, but to write your own ad-hoc process supervisor.
 In other words, Node *supplies the framework*.

 SO COOL

+Now I just have to get Node running on the ARSC workstations, and wouldn't you know it---fucker fails to build.
+I guess I'm sticking to my crummy bash script for now!